ArdanaLabs/dUSD/docs/reasoning/dusd-spec-offchain.md

 - send that nft to the price oracle address with initial price data
 	- this may also be a good place for a reference script?
 - create reference script utxos as needed
-	- We could make an admin controled address and a token certifiying them and then look them up easily offchain.
+	- We could make an admin controlled address and a token certifiying them and then look them up easily offchain.

 I think the admin address for lookups makes the most sense This doesn't require any additional trust from users (ie. you could make a custom api not use this)
-This solves the issue of comunicating to the browser code because the admin controled address and currency symbol can be known at compile time which means the offchain code can discover all the protocol information from scratch as needed.
+This solves the issue of communicating to the browser code because the admin controlled address and currency symbol can be known at compile time which means the offchain code can discover all the protocol information from scratch as needed.